The purpose of goldfish culling is twofold:

 Step two: Using the white plastic teaspoon remove any large individuals.
 Check that they have two even sized tail fins.
 If not put them in the reject container.
 Put any good specimens into their own container as they will need to be kept separate from their smaller siblings from now on.

-When I get to the last few fry, I pick up the aquarium, slowly tip it so the water and fry gather into a corner, and carefully pour them out.
-Netting fry this small is too risky.
+When I get to the last few fry, I pick up the aquarium, slowly tip it so the water and fry gather into a corner, and carefully pour them out into a smaller container.

 The water level should be less than an inch deep otherwise you could crack the glass bottom pane of poor quality aquariums.